 learn more*Raymond St. Jacques was born on this date in 1930.
 He was a Black actor, director, and producer.
 St. Jacques was born James Arthur Johnson in Hartford, Connecticut.
 He had a sister, Barbara Ann.
 Shortly after his birth, his parents divorced; he moved with his mother and sister to New Haven, Connecticut.
 Johnson’s mother, […]

 learn more*Geoffrey Holder was born on this date in 1930.
 He was a Black Trinidadian American actor, voice actor, dancer, choreographer, singer, director, and painter.
 Born in Port of Spain, Trinidad, Geoffrey Lamont Holder was one of four children to parents of Bajan and Trinidadian descent.
 He was educated at Tranquility School and Queen’s Royal College in Port of Spain.
-At seven, he made his performance […]
+At seven, he performed in his […]

 learn moreWhitman Mayo, an African American actor was born this date in 1930.